roboyu/Kimera-Multi/README.md

 bash run.sh 0
 ```

-Here are some changes or new features(updating):
+Here are main changes or new features(still updating):

 1. Add trajectory evaluation and visualization by `evo`
 2. Add an option to run single robot
 3. Add a [branch](https://github.com/RonghaiHe/Kimera-Multi/tree/ubuntu18) to deploy it in ubuntu 18.04